jhanao-hkust/jhanao-hkust.github.io/_pages/about.md

 ---
 permalink: /
-title: "Home"
+title: "About Me"
-excerpt: "About me"
+excerpt: "About Me"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

 I am currently a Ph.D. student at [Academy of Interdisciplinary Studies](https://ais.hkust.edu.hk/), [Hong Kong University of Science and Technology](https://hkust.edu.hk/).
-My general research interests lie in spatio-temporal data mining and applied machine learning, with a focus on developing efficient learning algorithms for smart city and scientific computing applications.
+My research interests lie in spatio-temporal data mining and applied machine learning, with a focus on developing practical algorithms for smart city and scientific computing.
 I have published prolifically in refereed journals and conference proceedings, such as TKDE, VLDBJ, KDD, VLDB, and AAAI.
 My research has contributed to supporting several billion-scale online services at DiDi Chuxing and Baidu Maps.
 I also serve as the program committee member or reviewer for leading conferences and journals, such as KDD, ICLR, NeurIPS, ICML, and TKDE.
 I received several awards including HKUST AIS Best Research Award, VLDB Best Paper Nomination Award, and first place in KDD Cup 2018.

-# Research Interests
-* Urban Computing, e.g., spatio-temporal prediction, urban foundation models, city agents
-* AI for Science, e.g., earth system models, neural solver, physics-informed learning
-* Data-Centric AI & Efficient Learning, e.g., instance selection, approximate algorithms, and efficient architectures

 # News